cmeerbeek/TA-octopus_deploy/README.md

 When you press "New" the Input Wizard will start and you will see one screen with multiple fields.

-1. name > The name for Input in the Splunk UI (e.g. Octopus Users)
+1. Name > The name for Input in the Splunk UI (e.g. Octopus Users)
 2. Endpoint > The Octopus endpoint to access (e.g. users)
-3. Protocol > The protocol on which Octopus Deploy is listening (HTTP or HTTPS)
-4. Hostname > The hostname and port on which Octopus Deploy is listening (e.g. octopus.example.com:8080)
+2. Hostname > The protocol, hostname and port on which Octopus Deploy is listening (e.g. http://octopus.example.com:8080)
-5. API key > The API key needed for authentication with the API.
+5. Password > The API key needed for authentication with the API.
 See [Octopus Wiki](https://github.com/OctopusDeploy/OctopusDeploy-Api/wiki).
+6. Confirm password > The API key needed for authentication with the API.
-6. Use check pointing > If you do not want to index all the data inside each time the Input is running enable check pointing.
+7. Use check pointing > If you do not want to index all the data inside each time the Input is running enable check pointing.
 The Input will keep track of the last indexed record and will only index new records.
+8. Interval > Configure the interval on which the Input needs to run.

-Check "More Settings" to configure Interval, Sourcetype, Host and Index.
-By default the TA will use the `octopus` Index and an Interval of 300 seconds if you add an Input.
+Check "More Settings" to configure Sourcetype, Host and Index.

 The following list show the most common endpoints for Octopus Deploy API and if check pointing should be applied:
 * machines (use check pointing: NO)